 It’s simply a false alarm caused by a flaw in logic.
 Think of a watchman whose job is to keep suspicious individuals out of your property, but who instead denies access to your family members due to some misplaced understanding of what you told him.
-Wouldn’t that frustrate you to a level of firing that watchman?
+Wouldn’t that frustrate you to the level of firing that watchman?
 That’s exactly what you should do with a WAF loading false alarms.

 If you dig into the technical aspect of the problem, WAF or a Web Application Firewall follows a set of rules to distinguish threats from real interaction with the server.
 It basically shields your application from anything malicious.
-Often due to a flawed logic or generic signature writing, WAF is unable to perform as it should, containing genuine interactions with the server.
+Often due to flawed logic or generic signature writing, WAF is unable to perform as it should, containing genuine interactions with the server.

 Not a surprise that the repercussions of such false positives are many.
 The cost of fixing the issue is high, but it is nothing compared to the customers and leads lost during the process.

-Today, counter threat mechanisms including web application firewalls are not just any other paraphernalia to security but are rather the foundation.
+Today, counter-threat mechanisms including web application firewalls are not just any other paraphernalia to security but are rather the foundation.
 It is a place around which every online business needs to create security.
 A powerful web application firewall has to be there.

 False Positives are generated by the majority of the WAFs as a byproduct of generic core rule sets.
 This ends up being the old “80/20 rule” of security where you will instantly get coverage for about 80% of the problem.
 The issue then moves towards the remaining 20%.
 This is where, majority of the WAFs run into both false positives and false negatives, as there is no way to know exactly what web application is going to be run behind it.
-False positive issues begin at the root level of WAF deployment and often become just too complex to control.
+False-positive issues begin at the root level of WAF deployment and often become just too complex to control.
 One rule is set to counter others and before you know there is a huge mess out of it.

-How a WAF handles false-positives has everything to do with its accuracy and its abilities in blocking accurately your highest risks first.
+How a WAF handles false positives has everything to do with its accuracy and its abilities in blocking accurately your highest risks first.
 Going back to the security guard analogy, if there is a known threat from a person who should not be allowed to enter your premises, some sort of identification like a photograph will help the watchman perform better.
 Of course, then there can be more advanced options like identification information, biometrics, and DNA fingerprinting.
 Additionally, WAF’s accuracy and efficiency have everything to do with its security effectiveness too.
-That’s precisely why we test, monitor and customize our WAF rule sets to great depths and keep Indusface WAF ahead of the curve and promise zero false positives.
+That’s precisely why we test, monitor, and customize our WAF rule sets to great depths and keep Indusface WAF ahead of the curve and promise zero false positives.
 Right from the earlier stages of development, we knew that relying just on automated and ‘generic’ systems is not going to be enough.
-We rely on “24X7 assess and amend” approach as opposed to “rip and replace”.
+We rely on the “24X7 assess and amend” approach as opposed to the “rip and replace”.
 This tailor-made approach allows us to provide not just better, but smarter protection.